eoaranda/stocks-ticker/Readme.md

-# Electron Stocks-ticker
+# Electron Stocks-ticker (AS-IS)

 ## Project:

-This is my first electron App, maybe a little too late regarding on what is the future for electron.
-But I needed a very minimal vertical stocks ticker app.
+This is my first electron App, maybe a little too late regarding on what is the future for electron but I needed a very minimal vertical stocks ticker app.

+Important note, the app comes AS-IS , also this was a weekend hack so expect some not tested edge cases.

 ## Modes